- Application Available: September 15

-- Apply to the UO Graduate School (Grad Application)
+- Apply to the UO Division of Graduate Studies (Grad Application)

 - Apply to the Department of Architecture (SlideRoom Application)

-Apply to the University of Oregon Graduate School via GradWeb.
+Apply to the University of Oregon Division of Graduate Studies via GradWeb.

-The Graduate School offers graduate application fee waivers for applicants who meet specific criteria, as outlined on the Grad School’s UO application fee waiver page.
+The Division of Graduate Studies offers graduate application fee waivers for applicants who meet specific criteria, as outlined on the Grad School’s UO application fee waiver page.

 Degree Transcripts: Send official degree transcripts to the UO Office of the Registrar.

-- Follow the Graduate School's application procedures for international applicants.
+- Follow the Division of Graduate Studies' application procedures for international applicants.

 - Send official English language proficiency score reports to UO Admissions.